How to Clean Dog Ears Safely in 5 Easy Steps

 When to Clean Your Dog’s Ears

-Balancing your dog’s ear hygiene is akin to a fine art.
 While maintaining cleanliness is imperative, going overboard can ironically tip the scales toward more common infections too.

 PRO TIP: A good rule of thumb?
 Aim for a monthly ear cleaning.
 Rest easy if you’re someone who pampers their pup with regular grooming sessions.
 Your groomer typically handles this duty for you.

-Wrapping Up: Ready, Set, Clean!
+Conclusion: Ready, Set, Clean!